 It is important to note that the court will take into consideration when exercising its discretion whether there will be any prejudice to third parties (see Ellis J in Elite Source Ltd v Registrar of Corporate Affairs BVIHCV2013/0077).
 This is crucial as it is very often that the rights of third parties can be adversely affected by the court's decision to restore/not to restore a company.

-If you have any questions relating to the restoration of companies in the BVI please contact David Harby, Partner and head of BVI Dispute Resolution or Anneka Williams, Paralegal.
+If you have any questions relating to the restoration of companies in the BVI please contact a member of our Dispute Resolution team.